-- Personnel Folders (retain for 3 years after separation then delete or shred)
+- Personnel Folders (retain for 3 years after termination of employment)

-- Project/Event Files (retain for 6 years after project concludes then transfer to Archives for appraisal)
+- Project/Event Files (retain for 6 years after end of calendar year or the project concludes then transfer to Archives for appraisal)

 These suspects are lurking in your email—delete them before they take over!

-- Delete system notifications from ARIBA, Workday, UW Alert, OPUS, OWLS, e-outages, etc.
+- Delete system notifications from Workday, DMS/DocFinity, legacy financial systems (such as MyFD or ARIBA), UW Alert, OPUS, OWLS, e-outages, etc.